Issouf Paro: Club career

 Born in Bobo-Dioulasso, Paro has played for Étoile Filante, Santos, Niort and Niort II.

-On 21 June 2022, Paro joined Concarneau on a one-season deal.
+On 21 June 2022, Paro joined Concarneau on an initial one-season deal.

+On 3 September 2024, the Azerbaijan Premier League club Araz-Naxçıvan signed a one-year contract with Paro.

 International career

 Paro made his international debut in 2015, and was named in the squad for the 2017 Africa Cup of Nations.